Edugem-Technologies/bombaysoftwares-tskit/README.md

 # tskit

 The @bombaysoftwares/tskit package provides a comprehensive set of utility functions for various operations in JavaScript.
-These functions simplify common tasks such as date formatting, timestamp conversion, JSON validation,manipulating strings, and working with HTML content.
+These functions simplify common tasks such as date formatting, timestamp conversion, JSON validation, manipulating strings, and working with HTML content.
 This package is designed to enhance the functionality of various operations in your JavaScript projects.

 ## Installation